Help us support bereaved children and young people in the Highlands.

 As a result, the impact of bereavement at a young age can have significant adverse effects on life chances.
 Bereavement in childhood has been shown to link to:

 - higher levels of anxiety and depression

 - increases in youth offending

 - increases in risk taking behaviours

-Crocus Group is the Highland Hospice bereavement support service for children and young people.
-Crocus Group aims to:
+Crocus Highland is the Highland Hospice bereavement support service for children and young people.
+Crocus aims to:

 - help children, young people and families to understand and express their grief